jamil7/FSharp.Prelude/README.md

 [![NuGet Badge](https://buildstats.info/nuget/FSharp.Prelude?includePreReleases=true)](https://www.nuget.org/packages/FSharp.Prelude)

 # FSharp.Prelude

-### Prelude
-noun

-  1. an action or event serving as an introduction to something more important.

-  2. an introductory piece of music, most commonly an orchestral opening to an act of an opera, the first movement of a suite, or a piece preceding a fugue.

-This library is a collection of some useful extensions for F#.
-Mostly for error handling, and Async operations.
+This library is a collection of some useful extensions, aliases, and functions for F#.

+Here's an overview of what's inside:

+- Error handling
+    - AsyncOption
+    - AsyncResult
+    - AsyncResultOption

+- Extensions
+    - Async
+    - List
+    - Option
+    - Result
+    - String

+- FDI (Functional Dependency Injection)
+    - Reader
+    - ReaderAsyncResult
+    - ReaderResult

+## How does it compare to other libs?

+Coming soon.